How to Get A Personal Loan in 5 Easy Steps

 Lenders generally consider a FICO score of 740 or higher as excellent.
 Scores under 640 will make it more difficult to qualify for a personal loan and you’ll pay a higher interest rate on the one you get.

-Are there personal loans available for people with bad credit?
 Yes.
 Every lender is different, but you can qualify for a personal loan even with a low credit score.
 Just know that the lower your score, the higher your interest rate will be.

 “With bad credit?
 You can still a personal loan,” Michael Foguth, founder of Foguth Financial Group in Brighton, Mich., said.
 “But you will be talking about interest rates that are 20 percent to 30 percent higher.
 But when people are taking out personal loans, they are often in a tough spot.
 The interest rate sometimes gets pushed to the background.
 They’re more interested in getting the money they need.”